samuelroland/KanFF/doc/db-specifications.md

 - All fields given an information about the state with a text (content of this text is free) are called `status` and are always in VARCHAR type.
 (Example for users.status: `I'm in holiday.
 I'll be back the 10th.
 Leave me an SMS if you really need me...`).
 This information is not technically linked to state and has no impact on the use of the app.

 ### Users:
-- `username`: a simple username of a maximum of 15 characters
+- `username`: a simple username between 4 and 15 characters.
+It's a unique identifier.
 - `initials`: initials built with firstname and lastname (first letter of firstname + first and last letter of lastname (default format)) always in uppercase.
 It's a unique identifier.
 - `firstname`: firstname of the user
 - `lastname`: lastname of the user
 - `chat_link`: link to an external messaging app internal to the collective, to write in private to the user (first contact mean)
-- `email`: an facultative email that can useful for other users of the collective (second contact mean, not technically used)
+- `email`: an facultative email that can useful for other users of the collective (second contact mean, not technically used).
+It's a unique identifier.
 - `phonenumber`: a string of 20 digits for the phonenumber (third contact mean, not technically used)
 - `biography`: a biography text
-- `password`: the password to login hashed with password_hash() and DEFAULT_PASSWORD mode
+- `password`: the password to login hashed with password_hash() and `DEFAULT_PASSWORD` mode
 - `inscription`: date of creation of the account
 - `on_break`: if you are on break or not (of your work in the collective)
 - `status`: status written by the user